Does "Fake It 'Til You Make It" Work For Improving Your Social Skills And Confidence?

 Becoming more comfortable in the social situations that make you uneasy

 For example, if you're scared to talk to strangers at parties, you can fake that you're someone who's comfortable approaching people.
 It will feel awkward at first, but eventually it'll come naturally to you.
 The thing is using "Fake it 'til you make it" in this context is just a glorified way of saying, "If something makes you nervous, do it until you're used to it."
 That's a core tool for overcoming anxiety.
-Of course that works.
+Of course that can work.

 However, if someone's social anxiety is more severe, they'll be too keyed up to pretend they're relaxed.
 Or if they can, it will be very nerve racking and mentally draining, and they won't be able to keep it up for long.
 They need to confront their fear in a more structured, gradual way.